AskBid/AskBid.github.io/_posts/2020-01-27-panic_when_errors_are_from_external_libraries.markdown

 I need to put the gender as "F" and not "female"... ahhh this is satisfaction :)

 I feel I complicated things, but it was a useful lesson.
+This bit `SQLite3::SQLException:` was saying it all, but I didn't have clear what an SQL was neither an exception, now I know.